jmix-framework/jmix-observability-tracing-sample/README.md

-# Jmix Observability Logging Sample
+# Jmix Observability Tracing Sample

-This project is part of the **Jmix Observability Guide Series** and demonstrates how to integrate centralized logging across multiple Jmix applications.
+This project is part of the **Jmix Observability Guide Series** and demonstrates how to implement distributed tracing across multiple Jmix applications.

 The goal of the guide series is to showcase how Jmix applications can be monitored, traced, and analyzed using modern, open-source observability tooling.
-This includes the use of OpenTelemetry as the standard telemetry transport protocol and the Grafana stack (Grafana, Loki) as the target platform.
+This includes the use of OpenTelemetry as the standard telemetry transport protocol and the Grafana stack (Grafana, Tempo) as the target platform.

-In this example, we use two Jmix applications – the Petclinic backend and the Petclinic Portal frontend – which interact with each other and produce structured log output.
-The log data is centrally collected using OpenTelemetry and visualized in Grafana.
+In this example, we use two Jmix applications – the Petclinic backend and the Petclinic Portal frontend – which interact with each other and generate distributed traces.
+The trace data is centrally collected using OpenTelemetry and visualized in Grafana for end-to-end request tracking across services.

-Learn more in the full guide: [Observability: Centralized Logging](https://docs.jmix.io/jmix/observability-logging-guide).
+Learn more in the full guide: [Observability: Distributed Tracing](https://docs.jmix.io/jmix/observability-tracing-guide).

 ---